-7. Federal Income Tax Withheld From Wages, Tips, and Other Compensation line 7 (column 1) - line 7 (column 2) line 7 (column 3)
+7. Federal Income Tax Withheld From Wages, Tips, and Other Compensation

 If you're correcting the federal income tax withheld from wages, tips, and other compensation you reported on Form 941, line 3, enter the total corrected amount in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
 This line doesn't apply to Form 941-SS.